Maxim Litvinov: First Soviet representative to Britain

 On 8 November 1917, a day after the October Revolution, the Council of People's Commissars (Sovnarkom) appointed Maxim Litvinov as the Soviet government's plenipotentiary representative in the United Kingdom.
 His accreditation was never officially formalised and his position as an unofficial diplomatic contact was analogous to that of Bruce Lockhart, Britain's unofficial agent in Soviet Russia.
 Litvinov was allowed to speak freely, even after the Treaty of Brest-Litovsk, which took Russia out of the war.

 In January 1918, Litvinov addressed the Labour Party Conference, praising the achievements of the Revolution.
-Alexander Kerensky, second and last leader of the republican Russian Provisional Government that had previously installed after abdication of the Tsar and was in turn overthrown by Lenin, was welcomed by the British government on a visit to London and also addressed the Labour Party Conference, criticising the dictatorship and repression of Lenin's government.
+Alexander Kerensky, second and last leader of the republican Russian Provisional Government that had been previously installed after the abdication of the Tsar and was in turn overthrown by Lenin, was welcomed by the British government on a visit to London and also addressed the Labour Party Conference, criticising the dictatorship and repression of Lenin's government.
 Litvinov replied to Kerensky in the left-wing English press, criticising him as being supported by foreign powers and accused him of trying to restore Tsarism.

 A mutiny took place in February 1918 on a Russian ship in the River Mersey.
 The police, having been warned of possible trouble, had the ship under surveillance.
 When shouts that the crew were threatening to kill their officers were heard, the ship was boarded and the crew were arrested.
 Shortly before the mutiny, a police report confirmed Litvinov had received the sailors very well.
 Litvinov had not tried to dissuade the sailors from carrying out the mutiny or to condemn it, and may have encouraged it.
 Litvinov also sought interviews with British, American, Australian and Canadian soldiers, and inculcated them with Bolshevik ideas, as well as inducing British and American soldiers of Jewish descent to carry on propaganda in their regiments.
 On one occasion, thirty Royal Engineers, along with some American and Canadian soldiers, were received in Litvinov's office.